Skip to content

 Start with the part that makes everything else easier.

-Your first job is not memorizing every crop.
-It is creating a durable place for food to grow.
+Your first job is not memorizing every crop family.
+It is creating a durable place where food can grow and where you can learn without overcomplicating it.

 Pick the spot you already walk past often, then turn that unused area into a food-producing zone.